alavrik/piqi-erlang/doc/piqi-erlang.md

 **3. Call the Piqi compiler to generate Erlang type definitions and serialization code** :   See the next section for detailed description.

-**4. Use generated serializes/deserializers/printers in a user's program** :   When multi-format serialization mode is used, one can specify a desired
+**4. Use generated serializes/deserializers in a user's program** :   the desired serialization format can be specified at runtime.
-    input and output format at runtime.

 The [Examples](#examples) section contains links to several sample Erlang projects that use Piqi for data serialization and demonstrate steps 2--4.